aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 `git clone https://github.com/aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application.git`

+## 1. Amplify Application Deployment

+### Quick Deployment

+To make deployment easier, we've provided you with a helper deployment script which will setup the Amplify application.

+`Usage: ./deploy.sh <region> <Amazon Verified Permissions PolicyID>`

+If you're using AWS profile as your authentication mechanism, please make sure the region provided to deploy.sh matches the default region of the profile.

+### Manual Deployment

+You don't need to follow this step if you're already using Quick Deployment

 Next, navigate to the root of the project directory (also referred to as the parent directory) and execute the command to initialize the Amplify application

 `amplify init`